" onload="document.getElementById('Slide7').focus();" >

 Sensors tend to come in small packages and the BH1750 is no different.
 Not much bigger than a grain of rice, this handy light-sensing friend needs some help to be used by folks experimenting and without the desire or tools to work with surface mount parts.
 We're here to help!

 Packaged on a PCB in our STEMMA QT form factor, the BH1750 comes integrated with a voltage regulator and level shifting circuitry to allow it to be used with 3.3V devices, like a Feather M4 or Raspberry Pi, or 5V devices, such as an Arduino.
-Rather than working with the itty bitty little contacts on the sensor, the PCB it's packaged on breaks out all the pins to a standard 0.1 inch / 2.54mm pitch header.
+Rather than working with the itty bitty little contacts on the sensor, the PCB it's packaged on breaks out all the pins to a standard 0.1" / 2.54mm pitch header.

 To make things easier and a bit more flexible, we've also included SparkFun Qwiic compatible STEMMA QT connectors for the I2C bus so you don't even need to solder!
 Just plug in a compatible cable and attach it to your MCU of choice, and you’re ready to load up some software and measure some light.
+QT Cable is not included, but we have a variety in the shop.

 Product Dimensions: 25.3mm x 17.7mm x 4.5mm / 1.0" x 0.7" x 0.2"